 And the zinger is, because Walmart spent decades honing this entire process, using advanced technology as it came out, no other retail giant has been able to replicate the system entirely.

-Current Inventory Management Processes
+What Is Walmart's Current Inventory Management Process?

 Despite having an extensive, and successful, supply management chain system in place for years, Walmart understands that it is not immune to change.